START SOLUTION

 Python’s max function finds the biggest thing in a list (or set or tuple) — but it also take a second argument, a “key” function which it can use to determine how to judge which is the biggest.

-, the largest is 2.
+For example, for the numbers [-5, 1, 2], the largest is 2.
 If we consider only

 the absolute values, though, we could find use this “key function” capability to have it